tapasvimoturu/grunt-code-coverage-enforcer/README.md

 Most other coverage threshold tools fail the build only when you have a test and the test doesn't meet the threshold criteria.  **Most tools will actually pass the build if you dont write any tests for your project**.

-This plugin will check and fail if there are files that have not been covered at all.
+**This plugin will check and fail if there are files that have not been covered at all.**

+You can always exclude the files that you specifically do not want to test for coverage.
+Since the policy is opt-out, less files will slip through the cracks ;-)

 ----